janbodnar/Java-Skolenie/io/basics.md

 ## Create file

 `Files.exists` - to check if a file exists
-`Filex.createFile` - to create a file
+`Files.createFile` - to create a file

 ```java
 import java.io.IOException;